Conedy/Conedy/documentation/nodes.rst

    [roessler]

 The name should not match with a previously defined node and be a valid python token.
-For example, it should not begin with a number.
+For example, it should not begin with a number and contain no special characters but ``_`` (and also no spaces).

 Parameters